-- Offer compelling retail and business deposit products - Remove barriers to growth (e.g., evaluate your Customer Identification Program) - Use data-driven targeted marketing to reach high-probability conversion prospects - Equip your employees with the skills to capitalize on every opportunity every time
+- 3. Use data-driven targeted marketing to reach high-probability conversion prospects; and - 4.
+Equip your employees with the skills to capitalize on every opportunity every time.

 If your strategic goals include low-cost funding and a strong position in any rate environment, you have to be intentional about growth.
 If you focus on growing core relationships, you will not have to follow other institutions up and down the rate cycles.